Klipper3d/klipper/docs/Measuring_Resonances.md

 some advanced tuning of the input shapers, for example:

 * Running `TEST_RESONANCES AXIS=X OUTPUT=raw_data` (and `Y` axis) for a single
-  axis twice on a bed slinger printer with the accelerometer attached to the toolhead the first time, and the accelerometer attached to the bed the second time in order to detect axes cross-resonances and attempt to cancel them with input shapers.
+  axis twice on an i3 style printer with the accelerometer attached to the toolhead the first time, and the accelerometer attached to the bed the second time in order to detect axes cross-resonances and attempt to cancel them with input shapers.
-* Running `TEST_RESONANCES AXIS=Y OUTPUT=raw_data` twice on a bed slinger with
+* Running `TEST_RESONANCES AXIS=Y OUTPUT=raw_data` twice on an i3 style printer
-  a glass bed and a magnetic surfaces (which is lighter) to find the input shaper parameters that work well for any print surface configuration.
+  with a glass bed and a magnetic surfaces (which is lighter) to find the input shaper parameters that work well for any print surface configuration.
 * Combining the resonance data from multiple test points.
-* Combining the resonance data from 2 axis (e.g. on a bed slinger printer to configure X-axis input_shaper from both X and Y axes resonances to cancel vibrations of the *bed* in case the nozzle 'catches' a print when moving in X axis direction).
+* Combining the resonance data from 2 axis (e.g. on an i3 style printer to configure X-axis input_shaper from both X and Y axes resonances to cancel vibrations of the *bed* in case the nozzle 'catches' a print when moving in X axis direction).